refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ## Methods

-Data provider's methods are expected to return a Promise.
-So, you can use these async methods to [create a data provider][create-a-data-provider].
+Data provider's methods are expected to return a promise, meaning that they are async and can be used to create a data provider.

 ```tsx
 import { DataProvider } from "@refinedev/core";